jmbrooks/dbt-governance/README.md

 It supports single and multi-project [dbt mesh](https://www.getdbt.com/product/dbt-mesh) configurations out-of-the-box, with integrations for local development and planned compatibility with dbt Cloud.

+## 🚧 Work in Progress 🚧

+This project is currently in **pre-alpha** and under active development.
+⚠️ **Not ready for production use**.
+Expect frequent changes and potential breaking updates.

+We plan to make it more stable and production-ready by *April 2025*.
+Contributions and feedback are welcome as we build this out!

 ## Basic Usage

 In short, if your team has set any rules for your dbt project that should be enforced, dbt-governance may be valuable